arnavsethigg-sudo/ClusterConstrict/README.md

 A Basilisk C solver for simulating fully developed axisymmetric pipe flow of a viscoelastic matrix described by the L-PTT model with a Newtonian solvent contribution.

 This solver uses the log-conformation formulation to maintain numerical stability at high weissenberg numbers.
-The implementation is derived frimm the log-conform.h header present in the Basilisk source code.
+The implementation is derived from the log-conform.h header present in the Basilisk source code.

 In particular validation against analytical solutions for fully developed velocity profile described by Cruz et al., (2005)[1], is done using this solver.